tendermint/tendermint/docs/tutorials/go-built-in.md

 ```

 To create a default configuration, nodeKey and private validator files, let's
-execute `tendermint init`.
+execute `tendermint init validator`.
 But before we do that, we will need to install
 Tendermint Core.
 Please refer to [the official
 guide](https://docs.tendermint.com/master/introduction/install.html).
 If you're
 installing from source, don't forget to checkout the latest release (`git